fluentsinc/art-experiments/xd/pilot-01-basics/experiment.md

 ![](../images/pilot-01/size-for-artboard.gif)

 ### **3.** After you select a size for your artboard, the Adobe XD workspace window appears.
 You can switch between Design and Prototype modes by clicking between the two tabs found at the top.
-Create a xd project named "custom".
+Create a project named "custom".
 Select a custom size of your choice to get a feel for it.

 ![](../images/pilot-01/switch-between-tabs.gif)